 Intangible assets relate to BCA L6 licence and customer contracts arising from acquisition of a subsidiary.
-During the current financial year, the BCA L6 licence was renewed for a period of 3 years.

 The amortisation charge is recognised in other operating expenses in profit or loss.

 Impairment testing for cash-generating unit containing customer contracts cost

 The Group's subsidiary, Acesian Star (S) Pte.
 Ltd. ("ASPL") previously acquired a 100% equity interest in Active Building Technologies Pte.
 Ltd. ("ABT") in 2015 and recognised intangible assets relating to customer contracts of \$335,000 upon acquisition.